 A little over a year later, our son Charlie came along.

 Kid #2 WAS and REMAINS a tough case.
 I assumed that I’d follow the same routine that we did with Ava, still due to the overwhelming sampling of online articles, but also a small amount of mounting pressure from our peers.
 I figured that potty training a boy would be so much easier.
-I didn’t need to put emphasis on specific wiping techniques AND having the ability to stand up and pee made this SO much easier.
+We didn’t need to put emphasis on specific wiping techniques AND having the ability to stand up and pee made this SO much easier.
 Plus, the fact that I’ve been doing this specific routine for over forty years… win/win!

 I can’t tell you how wrong I was.